Special counsel report condemns Trump’s ‘criminal efforts to retain power’ in 2020

 Of the failed prosecution of Trump, Smith said that prosecutors “cannot control outcomes” and can only do their jobs “the right way for the right reasons.”

-The final decision to prosecute Trump, he said, was his alone.
+The final decision to prosecute the former president, he said, was his alone.
 “It is a decision I stand behind fully,” Smith wrote.
 “To have done otherwise on the facts developed during our work would have been to shirk my duties as a prosecutor and a public servant.”

 Smith concluded that while the Justice Department interprets the Constitution as not allowing the prosecution of a sitting president, his office “assessed that the admissible evidence was sufficient to obtain and sustain a conviction at trial.”